 - Salvation Army

-- Local community gifting groups dedicated to keeping still useful items out of the landfill by offering them (free of charge) to others who are able to use them.
+- Local community gifting groups.
 You can find many of these groups on Facebook by searching for ‘Buy Nothing’ and choosing your local area’s group.

-- Bulky items (e.g., furniture, mattresses) left at the curb will not be picked up with regular garbage collection.
-Contact 311 to arrange for special collection.
-A charge may apply.
+- Bulky items (e.g., furniture, mattresses) left at the curb won’t be picked up with regular garbage collection.
+Contact 311 or arrange for a large item pickup online, for a fee.

-- Leftover construction / renovation material will not be picked up with regular garbage collection.
-Please take it to a landfill.
+- Leftover construction and renovation material won’t be picked up with regular garbage collection.
+Please take it to a landfill

 Information on the giveaway weekends is also available by contacting 311.